 The incumbent, Darlene O'Brien, is the only candidate in this race.
 Click on O'Brien's photo to learn more.

 The 22nd Circuit Court, located in downtown Ann Arbor at Main and Huron, is more commonly known as the Washtenaw County Trial Court and includes two divisions: criminal/civil and family.
 The family division includes the Juvenile Court, Probate Court, and Friend of the Court program.

 Types of cases handled by the court include felony criminal charges, misdemeanor criminal charges where the maximum penalty is over one year in jail, civil cases where the claim amount is over $25,000, wills/estates and mental health cases, juvenile delinquency cases, neglect and abuse cases, personal protection orders and community corrections.

 Judges serve six-year terms and earn about $140,000.
 This year, the only candidates for these two positions are incumbents Tim Connors and Carol Kuhnke.
-They will automatically advance to the Nov.
-6 general election.
 Click on each candidate's photo to learn more.

 3rd DISTRICT COURT OF APPEALS